MJ Melendez Preview, Player Props: Royals vs. Tigers

 MJ Melendez At The Plate

-- In 36 games this season (24.8%), Melendez has picked up an RBI, and in 15 of those games (10.3%) he had more than one.
-He has also driven in three or more of his team's runs in three contests.
+- In 36 games this season (24.8%), Melendez has picked up an RBI, and in 15 of those games (10.3%) he had two or more.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.